hwdsl2/docker-whisper-live/README.md

 **Note:** For internet-facing deployments, using a [reverse proxy](#using-a-reverse-proxy) to add HTTPS is **strongly recommended**.
 In that case, also replace `-p 9090:9090 -p 8000:8000` with `-p 127.0.0.1:9090:9090 -p 127.0.0.1:8000:8000` in the `docker run` command above, to prevent direct access to the unencrypted ports.

-> **Temporary note:** With `WHISPERLIVE_API_KEY` enabled, WebSocket connections on port `9090` currently fail with HTTP 500 because of an [upstream WhisperLive issue](https://github.com/collabora/WhisperLive/issues/532).
-Authenticated REST requests on port `8000` continue to work.
-Follow [docker-whisper-live #1](https://github.com/hwdsl2/docker-whisper-live/issues/1) for progress.
->
-> If you must temporarily disable native authentication for WebSocket use, first bind both ports to localhost and protect them with authentication at the reverse proxy.
-Do not expose unauthenticated ports directly.

 The Whisper `base` model (~145 MB) is downloaded and cached on first client connection.
 Check the logs to confirm the server is ready:

 ```bash